This site requires a more recent version of Adobe Flash Player to function properly.

 Turnaround to take longer than guided

 Avon's business suffered from continued losses in 2011 and 2012.
 The company reported a sharp decline in sales and earnings.
 The total number of Active Representatives also declined in the major markets during the year.
-However, impact of the trend was mitigated by sharp growth in Latin America.
+However, the impact of the trend was mitigated by sharp growth in Latin America.

 Avon suffered heavy setbacks in its turnaround strategy in 2013.
 The company's attempt to cut costs by shifting to a new order management system did not bode well with its existing representative base during the pilot launch in Canada in early 2013.
-Additionally, its headcount reorganization in North America led to severe disruption in its employee-representative relatiohships.
+Additionally, its headcount reorganization in North America led to severe disruption in its employee-representative relationships.
 These factors have resulted in a much sharper decline in active representatives during the latter half of the year.

 Avon experienced a rough year in 2014, as well.
 The company’s sales declined by 12%, to $8.6 billion, as it faced a weak economic environment and underwent restructuring in its operations.
-Avon faced a grim economic environment, especially in the Latin American region (which accounts for over 50% of Avon’s revenues) and North America (which accounts for more than 10% of its revenues).
+Avon faced a grim economic environment, especially in the Latin American region (which accounts for over 50% of Avon’s revenues), and North America (which accounts for more than 10% of its revenues).
 Internally, the company underwent major management restructuring and attrition of its representative base.

 The business has also been suffering due to SEC investigations for possible violation of the Foreign Corrupt Practices Act.
-We expect the extent of the disruption caused from the executional lapses to be severe than guided and expect Avon's turnaround strategy to take longer than guided.
+We expect the extent of the disruption caused from the executional lapses to be more severe than guided and expect Avon's turnaround strategy to take longer than guided.